 He later returned to West Ham where he spent 16 years leading a congregation representing 21 nationalities, which grew from 30 to 200 and “where just about every social issue imaginable was thrown at you every day: we fed 200 homeless every week and had a pastoral care team of 30 who responded each year to 800 calls of help passed on from social services and the caring professions.
 “I wish the government would understand that.
 In many ways the church is the glue that holds the community together and I think we are under-valued.
 A huge number of voluntary organisations are staffed by Christians.”

-“What I really enjoy are the many visits to offices, factories, schools and colleges as well as speaking at after-dinner functions where I am able to offer some humour alongside perspectives from the Christian gospel.”
-An indication of his sense of fun was the sign ‘Hippies use the back door’ at his home in the exquisite village of Barton-le-Street on the edge of the North Yorkshire Moors.
+He particularly enjoyed visits to companies, factories, schools and colleges as well as as speaking at after-dinner functions “where I am able to offer some humour alongside perspectives from the Christian gospel.”
+An indication of his sense of fun was the sign ‘Hippies use the back door’ at his home in the village of Barton-le-Street on the edge of the North Yorkshire Moors.

 Asked about the strident atheism reflected in today’s culture, he said: “I think the voice of atheism has become very loud but I do not believe the country has become any more atheistic than it was 50 years ago,” adding that Christianity was very much in the market place and the challenge for Christians was to demonstrate the positive effect of faith in Christ both on individuals and society as a whole.
 “I know that because of Jesus I am uniquely loved and he has a purpose for me in this life and I am secure in his hands for eternity.”

 Bishop Martin and his wife Diana retired to Bridlington in 2015 and continue to be active in the community.
 They have two children – Caroline, a model-maker for film and television who created Bob the Builder and Fantastic Mr Fox, and Matthew who is a Christian minister.

 photo: Bishop Martin Wallace photo by courtesy of David Webb.
 Edited and updated by Ralph Burden.